On the distribution of the Hodge locus: Motivation and first main result

 Cattani, Deligne and Kaplan \cite[Theorem 1.1]{CDK95} proved the following celebrated result, which in particular answers positively Weil's question (we also refer to \cite[Theorem 1.6]{BKT} for an alternative proof, using o-minimality):

 \begin{theor}[Cattani-Deligne-Kaplan] Let $S$ be a smooth connected complex quasi-projective algebraic variety and $\VV$ be a polarizable $\ZZ$VHS over $S$.
-Then $\HL(S, \VV^\otimes)$ is a countable union of closed irreducible algebraic subvarieties of $S$: the (strict) special subvarieties of $S$ for $\VV$ (see \Cref{defsp}). \end{theor}
+Then $\HL(S, \VV^\otimes)$ is a countable union of closed irreducible algebraic subvarieties of $S$: the strict special subvarieties of $S$ for $\VV$. \end{theor} We refer to \Cref{defsp} for a detailed description of the \emph{special} subvarieties of $S$.
+Accordingly to such a definition, $S$ itself is a special subvariety.
+We are therefore concerned with the distribution of the strict special subvarieties of $S$ (i.e. the ones different from $S$).